-Ben Rosenfield, Lee Ann Pelham, and Dennis Herrera, SF's legal, ethical and f Early warnings from City whistleblowers and civic watchdogs were usually dismissed or inte Bay:Guardian published Friends in the Shadows in 2013, sounding the alarm about conflicted into receptive City agencies.
-Even official efforts to tackle soft corruption were repeatedly the 2019 Westside Observer's Struggle for Sunlight on Dark Money, Commissioners Daina Chiu a Ethics Commission's plan to bring its "Anti-Corruption and Accountability Ordinance" to the v

-Controller's Public Integrity Reviews Orr 6/29/20 the Controller's Office, with City Attorney input, issued its first public integrity rev Public Works (DRW) contracting practices.
-From July 2017 through March 2020, DPW award © 2020 Westside San Francisco Media, No portion of the articles or artwork may be

-Society of Professional Journalists, NorCal Chapter The Controller's second policy review focused on the relationship between the DPW and the Parks Alliance functions like the many "Friends of..." outfits that financially support 33 out of these non-City entities are private-sector branches of City agencies.
-True, they raise philanthip projects that aren't funded by department budgets.
+Ben Rosenfield, Lee Ann Pelham, and Dennis Herrera, SF's legal, ethical and f Early warnings from City whistleblowers and civic watchdogs were usually dismissed or inte Bay/Guardian published Friends in the Shadows in 2013, sounding the alarm about conflicted into receptive City agencies.
+Even official efforts to tackle soft corruption were repeatedly the 2019 Westside Observer's Struggle for Sunlight on Dark Money, Commissioners Daina Chiu a Ethics Commission's plan to bring its "Anti-Corruption and Accountability Ordinance" to the v DPW's subaccounts at the Parks Alliance amassed \$990,000 and spent that money was donated by 8 contractors who had received \$572 million companies that obtained 218 building permits from the Department of I Controller's Public Integrity Reviews From 6/29/20 the Controller's Office, with City Attorney input, issued its first public integrity rev Public Works (DPW) contracting practices.
+From July 2017 through March 2020, DPW award © 2020 Westside San Francisco Media.
+No portion of the articles or artwork may be without expressed consent.
+WESTSIDE BSER James Madison Freedom of Information Award Society of Professional Journalists, NorCal Chapter The Controller's second policy review focused on the relationship between the DPW and the Parks Alliance functions like the many "Friends of..." outfits that financially support 33 out of these non-City entities are private-sector branches of City agencies.
+True, they raise philanthi projects that aren't funded by department budgets.
 But, they often lack the controls to prever schemes by private interests.
-The City can't impose its own stringent gift requirements on no company solicited private donations for DPW accounts held by the Parks Alliance then direct spent.
+The City can't impose its own stringent gift requirements on nc company solicited private donations for DPW accounts held by the Parks Alliance then direct spent.
 It was a slush fund, unmoored from City controls.
-In the 4.5 years between July 2015 and January 2020, DPW's subaccounts at the Parks Allian \$980,000 - about \$18,000 per month.
+In the 4.5 years between July 2015 and January 2020, DPW's subaccounts at the Parks Alliar \$980,000 - about \$18,000 per month.
 Interestingly, \$966,000 of that money was donated by \$572 million from DPW plus 7 companies that obtained 218 building permits from the Depar One hand washed the other.
 Of the \$980,000 expended, \$720,000 went to selected vendors who provided goods and serv appreciation events.
 One such vendor, SDL Merchandising - owned by a DPW employee - re and merchandise."
-There's no record of the quantities provided for this phenomenal expense Restaurateur Nick Bovis got \$25,327 for catering while permit-expediter and contractor Walta event set ups.
+There's no record of the quantities provided for this phenomenal expense Restaurateur Nick Bovis got \$25,327 for catering while permit-expediter and contractor Walte event set ups.
 The other \$260,000 of the \$980,000 spent went to 164 individuals, mostly City employees.
-The Alliance for their out-of-pocket expenses at DPW events.
-For example, Sandra Zuniga, Nuru's Mayor's Office of Neighborhood Services, was reimbursed \$10,464 for her employee apprecion Three other DPW employees received more than \$10,000, one of whom collected almost \$60 to City Administrator Naomi Kelly who oversees DPW, and downward to rank and file workers DPW and City Administrator staff cost \$40,000, of which \$33,000 was solicited from folks do Isn't it Illegal?
+TI Alliance for their out-of-pocket expenses at DPW events.
+For example, Sandra Zuniga, Nuru's Mayor's Office of Neighborhood Services, was reimbursed \$10,464 for her employee appreci Three other DPW employees received more than \$10,000, one of whom collected almost \$60 to City Administrator Naomi Kelly who oversees DPW, and downward to rank and file workers DPW and City Administrator staff cost \$40,000, of which \$33,000 was solicited from folks de Isn't it Illegal?